Regular Nights: $5.00 per person

 *Family nights and Fireworks are included

-Cascade Falls is a wheelchair and stroller accessible facility with
+The Cascade is a wheelchair and stroller accessible facility with

 free parking, snack bar, gift shop, museum and restrooms.